nateRot/portfolio/README.md

 # Nate's Portfolio

 This repository holds a select collection of personal projects and school assigmnets I've worked on.
 The school courses were taken within the framework of my Bachelor's Degree at the Technion - Israel Institute of Technology:

+[**NFT Contract Measurement Tool**](https://github.com/nateRot/NFT-Contract-Measurement-Tool) - I developed during my summer internship at Cornell-Tech

 **236781 Deep Learning on Computational Accelerators** - course dedicated to understanding the theory and algorithms behind Deep Learning.
 Topics covered:
 assignment 1: data preprocessing, KNN, linear classification, linear regression